DKRakesh/Fraud_quantification/README.md

 # Fraud_quantification
-Matlab code for quantifying the fraudulent transactions If you are using this code then the article as:
+Matlab code for quantifying the fraudulent transactions.
+For detailed explaination, refer to the article given below:

 @article{rakesh2023improved,
   title={An improved differential evolution algorithm for quantifying fraudulent transactions},